pryv/dev-site/source/guides/webhooks.md

 In case the app access that has created the webhook is deleted, it does not alter the webhook.
 It can still be modified using a personal access.

-## Usages (find better title)
+## Securing your webhooks

 *In this section, we present possible ways to identify the user from which the data change is originating in the webhook URL and to share a secret between your application and the webhook provider.*

 ### User identification

-In order to idenfy the account which triggered the webhook notification, it is recommended to use the `url` of the webhook.
+In order to identify the account which triggered the webhook notification, it is recommended to use the `url` of the webhook.
 It is possible to store the Pryv.io API endpoint in the URL path or query parameters:

 In the path:
 ```json